 Bailer tubes are simpler than a bilge pump, it’s literally only tubes.

 The jet pump has one or two tubes sticking out that run into the hull.
 The tubes go up and then back down, so no water comes in, but they do have a one-way check valve too.

-If you see your jet ski is taking on water, the best thing you can do is to start moving and get to land as the jet pump sucking out the water is the only thing keeping you afloat.
+If you see your craft is taking on water, the best thing you can do is to start moving and get to land, as the jet pump sucking out the water is the only thing keeping you afloat.
 (Though, it’s not perfect, so don’t expect it to work magic!)

 Having a bilge pump will depend on your riding style and where you ride.

 If you ride hard or in rough water, a bilge pump is a smart idea.
 If you never take out your drain plug while on a lift, it’s a also good idea to get a bilge pump and keep the battery charged too.